Tom-a-Hawk/serverless-chatbot/README.md

 ![Facebook Webhook Parameters](Images/fb-webhook-parameters.png)

 10\.
 We also need to subscribe this webhook to subscribe to incoming messages.
-Hence scroll down and search for **messages** and click on **Subscribe**
+Hence scroll down and search for **messages** and click on **Subscribe** ... if there is a newer version (v2.11, v2.12, etc.), just chose the latest and greatest.

 ![Facebook Subscribe Messages](Images/fb-subscribe-messages.png)